- In response to the COVID-19 pandemic

 Project P.R.I.D.E.
 (Parks and Recreation Inspires Dignity and Esteem)

 Project PRIDE provides positive alternatives for youths through family and teen recreation and volunteer activities that provide opportunities for all family members, young and old engage in physical activity and to make meaningful contributions to their communities in ways that bring recognition and help them earn respect.
+For more information, please contact (714) 571-4285.

 Family PRIDE Clubs